jordanorelli/procmon/README.md

 understand that there is no literal `C` package in the Go standard library.
 Every project that uses cgo generates _its own_ `C` package transparently.

-When invoking `import "C"`, the commend that _immediately_ precedes the import directive contains a set of instructions to feed to cgo, as follows:
+When invoking `import "C"`, the comment that _immediately_ precedes the import directive contains a set of instructions to feed to cgo, as follows:

 ```go